-Each semester students will be reviewed by an ad-hoc committee formed from graduate faculty.
+Each semester of the first two years, students will be reviewed by an ad-hoc committee formed from graduate faculty.
 Students can request specific faculty to be on the committee, with the final committee assignments determined by the graduate coordinator.